Bukama/CodeSnippets/events.md

 One tool, often used for this, is [Apache Kafka](https://kafka.apache.org/).

 As far as I understood _Kafka_'s way of working, I'm not sure if it is a real substitution for the system at my work.
-On my work we use a very old, vendor specific solution (see ["Current scenario" section](#current-scenario)), and I'm convinced that we need to migrate to a modern environment / tech-stack.
+On my work we use a very old, vendor specific solution (see ["Current scenario" section](#current-scenario)), and I'm convinced that we need to migrate to a modern environment / tech-stack, especially because the system has to process several hundred millions events - sometimes in only a few days.
-I don't know if someone, especially from management, shares my opinion, but I learned that you should not just make something bad, without being able to present a better and valid solution.
+I don't know if someone, especially from management, shares my opinion, but I learned that you should not just blame something bad, without being able to present a better and valid solution.

 Therefore, I want to investigate this and find out which possibilities we have.
 I will describe our current situation and then investigate if and maybe how it can be transformed into _Kafka_ or if there is another, more fitting solution.